itzg/kube-metrics-exporter/README.md

         the namespace of the pods to collect (env NAMESPACE) (default "default")
 ```

+## Stand-alone Usage

+The `kube-metrics-exporter` executable can be executed outside of Kubernetes cluster, in which case it will locate and use the kubernetes configuration from the standard location(s).

 ## In-cluster Usage

-With a service account defined with the correct roles, [as described below](#service-account), the reporter can be deployed with a pod manifest such as the following:
+With a service account defined with the correct roles, [as described below](#service-account), the reporter can be deployed with a pod manifest such as the following to export metrics for pods in the same namespace:

 ```yaml
     metadata: